 - People make delicious food and visit each others’ homes during the festival of Diwali.

 - There is a tradition of cleaning the home before Diwali.
-It is believed that Goddess Lakshmi only comes in homes that are clean.
+It is believed that Goddess Lakshmi only comes in clean homes.

 - Jaipur has a unique celebration of Diwali.
 There is a tradition called Mogra Mata ki Seva, where people offer jasmine flower garland to the goddess for happiness and prosperity.